oleskrede/dial-up-plugin/README.md

-# dial-up-plugin
+# Dial-up plugin

-Play the old school dial-up sound when opening your browser
+Play that old school dial-up sound when starting your browser.